PiresMA/quantum_walks_review/README.md

 * Continuous-time QW: Yin, Yue, D. E. Katsanos, and S. N. Evangelou.
 "Quantum walks on a random environment."
 Physical Review A 77.2 (2008): 022302.
 * Pioneer: Ribeiro, Pedro, Perola Milman, and Remy Mosseri.
 "Aperiodic quantum random walks."
 Physical review letters 93.19 (2004): 190503.

+QW with time-dependent coin
+* Romanelli, Alejandro.
+"Driving quantum-walk spreading with the coin operator."
+Physical Review A 80.4 (2009): 042332.
+* Banuls, M. C., et al. "Quantum walk with a time-dependent coin."
+Physical Review A 73.6 (2006): 062304.

+QW with position-dependent phase acquired by the particle
+* Wójcik, Antoni, et al. "Quasiperiodic dynamics of a quantum walk on the line."
+Physical review letters 93.18 (2004): 180601.
+(phase acquired by the particle at the position n)

 Applications:
 * Sarkar, Anupam, and C. M. Chandrashekar.
 "Multi-bit quantum random number generation from a single qubit quantum walk."
 Scientific reports 9.1 (2019): 1-11.